Shepherd’s Pie

 • Sprinkle flour over meat mixture and cook, stirring for a few minutes to make sure flour is cooked.
 Add beef broth and simmer until thickened, about 5 minutes.

-• Add Worcestershire sauce, horseradish (if using) and chili sauce or Ketchup.
+• Add Worcestershire sauce and Ketchup.
 Taste and season with salt and pepper.

-• Rinse and drain frozen peas and carrots and add to meat mixture.
+• Rinse and drain frozen peas and add to meat mixture.
 Pour into a wide baking dish.

 • Combine mashed potatoes with sour cream and milk.
 Heat if necessary to soften.
 Season with salt if desired.
 Use hand mixer for extra creamy potatoes.
 Spoon over meat mixture and spread evenly to edges.
 Use a fork to score criss cross pattern in potatoes to make peaks.

-• Bake in the centre of the oven for 40-45 minutes until filling is bubbling and top is slightly browned.
-Bake an additional 10 minutes if made in advance and refrigerated.
+• Bake at 350° in the centre of the oven for 40-45 minutes until filling is bubbling and top is slightly browned.

 Tried this recipe?Let us know how it was!